-With a bar and restaurant on site there will be no arguments about who the designated driver will be or whose turn it is to cook.
+With a bar on site there will be no arguments about who the designated driver will be.

 With great scenery in the surrounding area, be sure to do a bit of sightseeing while out for a walk or a cycle in the fresh Irish air.